|

 The

-or evolution, to a status that is subordinate to a superordinate ontogeny—the
+to a status subordinate to a superordinate developmental cycle, or ontogeny, which is the

 stellar life

-cycle.
-In doing so, the hypothesis assigns to evolution a teleological
+In doing so, the hypothesis recasts evolution as a teleological

-and processes of nature as evidence of an intelligence operating behind
+and processes of nature as presenting evidence of an intelligence operating behind

 of nature appeals to the powers

-of human observation, as does the scientific view, but it arrives at radically
+of human observation, as does the scientific view, but its conclusions land outside of science.

 "I